 Restorative Nurses Aide

-The R.N.A. provides direct and indirect resident care activities under the direction of a RN or LVN.
-Assists residents with activities of daily living, provides for personal care, comfort and assists in the maintenance of a safe and clean environment for an assigned group or residents.
+The RNA works within the scope of the RN license and under the direction of the DON, in her/his absence she/he is ultimately accountable to the Chief Nursing Officer.
+The R.N.A. provides direct and indirect resident care and assists residents with activities of daily living, provides for personal care, comfort and assists in the maintenance of a safe and clean environment for an assigned group or residents.
 The R.N.A works closely with the Physical and Occupational Therapists, and is trained to participate in the course of treatment prescribed by the therapists.
-The R.N.A. reports to the LVN/RN Charge Nurse and is ultimately responsible to the Director of Nursing.

-- Responsible for handling and caring for patients in a manner conducive to their safety and comfort.
+- Responsible for comprehensive handling and caring for patients in a manner conducive to their health, safety and comfort.

 - Makes rounds with outgoing shifts; knows whereabouts of assigned residents.